Review This Information

 Spending Money & Canteen Operation

 Canteen will be open twice daily for Teener and Senior campers to buy soft drinks and snacks.
 Drinks and snacks are 50 cents to a dollar each.
 Canteen is included in the cost of Buddy, Beginner, and Middler Camps.
-Teener and Senior camps generally spend one afternoon at the water park or tubing in Helen.
-This is usually something that we ask everyone to donate a couple of dollars towards if they have extra money.
+We are excited to have a Camp Store this year as well, which will have camp branded items such as water bottles, frisbees, stickers, and t-shirts for sale (ranging in price from $1 to $20).
+The Camp Store will be open during canteen throughout the week, as well as during arrival and departure times.
 The only other money your child may wish to bring is for the missions offering.

-Mail is a big part of camp on Monday-Thursday during lunch times.
+Mail is a big part of camp during lunch times.
 When our mail is delivered, any mail you send will be given to your child.
 You are welcome to send pre-stamped and pre-addressed envelopes with your child so that he/she will have the option to send mail back home to you.
+We will also have postcards and postage available for purchase in the Camp Store.
 Please send letters and packages to the following address:

 North Georgia Christian Camp